ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-The `dot-selector` selects the value corresponding to the member name from any JSON object.
-It selects no values from any other JSON value.
+The `dot-selector` selects the node of the member value corresponding to the member name from any JSON object.
+It selects no nodes from any other JSON value.

 <!-- Not true, as JSONPath queries are UTF-8 texts -->
 Note that the `dot-selector` follows the philosophy of JSON strings and is